 SECTION XVIII - GUESTS

 The Scientific Programs of the Society shall be open to any members of the medical profession and individuals in ancillary fields, including medical students and graduate students in the medical sciences, unless attendance is specifically restricted by vote of the Academy.
 Any Fellow may invite any medical person in good standing to a meeting of the Academy as an official guest.
-Such an official guest shall be introduced to the President, and to the Academy by the President, and the name entered upon the minutes.
+Such an official guest shall be introduced to the President, and to the Academy by the President.
 The President may invite any such person to participate in the discussion.

 Business meetings shall be limited to Fellows, Resident Members, and Student Members of the Academy, except when a non Fellow shall be invited to attend some portion of a business meeting for a particular purpose at the request of the President, who shall make known the presence of such an individual at the beginning of the meeting.